datacamp/courses-introduction-to-python/chapter2.md

 *** =instructions
 - Print out the second element from the `areas` list, so `11.25`.
 - Subset and print out the last element of `areas`, being `9.50`.
 Using a negative index makes sense here!
-- Select the element representing the area of the living room and print it out.
+- Select the number representing the area of the living room and print it out.

 *** =hint
 - Use `x[1]` to select the second element of a list `x`.
 Make sure to wrap your subsetting operation in a [`print()`](https://docs.python.org/3/library/functions.html#print) call.
 - Use `x[-1]` to select the last element of a list `x`.
 Make sure to wrap your subsetting operation in a [`print()`](https://docs.python.org/3/library/functions.html#print) call.
-- The element representing the area of the living room is the 6th element in the list, so you'll need `[5]` here.
+- The number representing the area of the living room is the 6th element in the list, so you'll need `[5]` here.

 *** =pre_exercise_code
 ```{python}